Welcome to Growing Up in Australia's Child Health CheckPoint

 - The first national data on heart, lung and other aspects of health for Australian 11-12 year olds and their parents

-- Insights into how children make a healthy start to adolescence - drawing on all you've told us over the last decade
+- Insights into how children make a healthy start to adolescence - drawing on all the study participants have told us over the last decade

 - Vital information on how pre-teen health paves the way to adult health and illness

 - We also hope the children enjoyed the health activities and learning about their body!

 Why a Child Health CheckPoint?

 Over the last 10 years, the families in Growing Up in Australia have told us so much about themselves and their child - right since he or she was a baby.
 These early years build the foundations of good health for life.
 We are lucky in Australia that most children are healthy.
 Unfortunately, Australian adults still have high rates of heart and lung disease, diabetes, and many other problems.

 By 11-12 years of age, children already show wide variations in their health measurements.
 Just like height and weight, measures such as blood pressure, lung function and blood cholesterol also vary between children even when they are fit and well.
 These 'normal' differences can predict future adult health.
 So can children's existing health problems, like asthma, obesity, and poor vision.